merenlab/merenlab.org/_posts/anvio/2016-06-18-installing-third-party-software.md

 **Citation**: [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3013697/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3013697/)

+{:.notice}
+Normally we like `brew` very much, however the `brew` distribution of DSSP only worked for 2 out of 3 of us.
+That's not a good ratio.
+If you are running into installation issues with brew, or you have a Linux or Windows machine, try to install DSSP with `conda` using this command line: `conda install -c salilab dssp`.
+If you get a `command not found` error, you have to install `conda`, and easy install instructions can be found on [their website](https://conda.io/docs/user-guide/install/index.html#)

+Do you already have DSSP?
 Go to your terminal, and type `mkdssp --version`.
 If you do not get an error, read ahead to make sure your DSSP is operational.
 If you get an error, you need to install DSSP.

 To install on your MAC OSX computer run the following commands: